harishjartarghar/WebDevelopment-ToDo-List/README.md

 # WebDevelopment-ToDo-List

-This project consist of features od adding and deleting the task.
+This project consist of features of adding and deleting the task.
 It uses jQuery ,css and html.